 The College was established more than 40 years ago.
-Since then, the environment of healthcare in the UK and beyond has changed enormously.
-The demands on the College and its Fellows and members are very different and are changing rapidly.
+Its formal powers and constitution originate from that time.
+Healthcare in the UK and beyond has changed enormously since – the expectations on the College and its Fellows and members are very different and are changing rapidly.

 How and when will this happen?